Kansas AG’s office raises issue with sports betting setup

 TOPEKA, Kan.
 (WDAF) — The Kansas Attorney General’s Office says it’s nearly complete with its initial review of the proposed regulations surrounding sports betting in the state.

-“Our initial review has identified significant legal issues with the agency’s proposed regulations,” Attorney General Derek Schmidt’s spokesman John Milburn said in a statement to FOX4 Thursday.
+“Our initial review has identified significant legal issues with the agency’s proposed regulations,” Attorney General Derek Schmidt’s spokesman John Milburn said in a statement to WDAF-TV Thursday.

 “Within days, we will be providing our formal feedback to Lottery and giving them the opportunity to correct the legal deficiencies.
 We intend to approve these regulations as soon as the agency fixes the legal problems in their initial version.
 Our initial review of the proposed regulations from KRGC has begun and is also being expedited.”